mr-szgz/extendedpersonalmedia-agent.bundle/README.md

 ```/Media Root/Show title/Show title.summary```

 ## Season summaries

+**IMPORTANT: Use of this feature will require you to obtain and set your Plex.tv token in the plugin settings.
+To obtain the Plex.tv account token follow the instructions [here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)**

 Season summaries can be added to media files in Plex by creating a file with the season name and a ".summary" extension somewhere within the directory path of your media file that you want to add the summary to.